sjmeverett/rethink-plus/README.md

 // db will use the filterPlugin
 ```

-The experimental [rethink-filter-parser](https://www.npmjs.com/package/rethink-filter-parser) is the only such plugin at the moment.
+The experimental [rethink-filter-parser](https://www.npmjs.com/package/rethink-filter-parser) is the only such external plugin at the moment, but the extra cursor functions described above are implemented with a default plugin.

 ## Licence etc